This content has been translated automatically

 (Landesarchiv NRW - Abteilung Rheinland - RW 0058 No. 43361 sheets 0081 and 0080)

-Refused the order to join the Wehrmacht
+Refused the draft notice to join the Wehrmacht

 On January 21, 1936, Hans Rassmanns refused a draft notice from the Wehrmacht.
 Two days later, during a police interrogation, he stated on record: “I did not comply with the order […] because, as God’s law states in 1 John 5:13, no murderer has eternal life abiding in him.
-Since I view universal conscription as a violation of the divine commandment, I refuse to comply with it, as I see universal conscription as a precursor to a new slaughter of humanity. […] I draw your attention to the fact that if you oppose me in my effort to obey God’s law by threatening me with reprisals, […] you reveal yourself as an enemy of the Almighty Creator.”4
+Since I view universal conscription as a violation of the divine commandment, I refuse to comply with it, for I see universal conscription as a precursor to a new slaughter of humanity. […] I draw your attention to the fact that if you oppose me in my effort to obey God’s law by threatening me with reprisals, […] you reveal yourself to be an enemy of the Almighty Creator.”4

 Vernehmungsprotokoll von Hans Rassmanns